awslabs/genai-bedrock-agent-chatbot/README.md

  * Elastic Load Balancer

 ## Deployment
-To run locally, first add a .env file to 'code/ecs-app/streamlit-app' folder containing the following
+To run the app locally, first add a .env file to 'code/streamlit-app' folder containing the following

 ```.env
 ACCOUNT_ID = <Your account ID>
 AWS_REGION = <Your region>
 LAMBDA_FUNCTION_NAME =  invokeAgentLambda # Sets name of choice for the lambda function called by streamlit for a response.
 Currently invokes an agent.
 ```
-Currenly, the code is working on us-east-2.

-This is a blank project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.